ibm-cloud-docs/power-iaas/faq.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}

-The IBM {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.off-prem}} supports the following operating systems:
+The IBM {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.off-prem}} supports the following versions of the AIX operating system:

-* S922 - 7.1 or later
+* S922 - AIX 7.1 or later
-* E980 - 7.1 or later
+* E980 - AIX 7.1 or later
-* S1022 - 7.1 Technology Level (TL) 5 or later
+* S1022 - AIX 7.1 Technology Level (TL) 5 or later
-* S1122 - 7.2 TL5 SP10 and 7.3 TL3 SP1 or later
+* S1122 - AIX 7.2 TL5 SP10 and 7.3 TL3 SP1 or later

 The following stock images are available when you create a virtual machine: